Biography and expertise

 Biography

-Donna is an experienced Intensive Care Nurse with a passion for education and workforce development.
+Donna is an experienced Intensive Care Nurse with a passion for nurse education and workforce development.
 Donna is a current PhD candidate and is the Work Integrated Learning Academic Coordinator (WILAC) for Nursing in Southern Cross University’s Faculty of Health.
 She is experienced in leading teaching teams in undergraduate and post-graduate nursing studies, curriculum development, and implementing mobile technologies designed to support Work Integrated Learning (WIL) models.
-Donna is interested in exploring technology-based innovations in nursing education, and particularly how they can support and improve student education on WIL.
+Donna is interested in WIL innovations, nursing workforce development, novel nursing education strategies, and exploring ways digital mobile technology may support nursing education in the work-integrated learning setting.

 Donna's work contributes to the following UN Sustainable Development Goals![]()